- Malaria Prevention

 Can you buy Lariam online in the UK?

 For your own safety, do not buy any type of medication online unless it is from a regulated pharmacy like Medicine Direct.
-This will stop you from ordering medicine that may be unsafe or fake.

 The type of antimalarial medication you should take depends on where in the world you are travelling to.
 This is because certain malaria has developed immunity to some medicines.

 Make sure your doctor knows where you intend to travel to, so they can prescribe an appropriate medicine.